United Nations Secretariat: Staffing

-As at 31 December 2018, there are 37,505 people employed from more than 140 countries within the secretariat.
+As of 31 December 2022, there are 36,791 staff in the UN Secretariat from more than 190 nationalities and working across 474 duty stations.

-Eligibility for civil service is based on a UN-administered examination offered worldwide, in addition to a competitive application process.
+Eligibility for employment is based on a competitive application process, and there are opportunities across a variety of positions, from internships to mid-level roles and senior leadership appointments.
 Qualifications for membership include "the highest standards of efficiency, competence, and integrity", according to the UN Charter.
 Staff-members are appointed by the secretary-general alone and are assigned to the organs of the UN.
 Staff members are appointed on a temporary or permanent basis, under the discretion of the secretary-general.
-During staff recruitment, geographical variety is an especially prominent selection factor in order to accurately reflect the scope of member states present in the UN.
+During staff recruitment, geographical representation is an especially prominent selection factor in order for the UN workforce to accurately reflect the scope of member states present in the UN.
 The charter states that staff members are responsible "only to the organization" and are prohibited from any action or influence that would suggest affiliation with a government or organization outside the UN.

 Headquartered in New York, the secretariat functions through duty stations in Addis Ababa, Bangkok, Beirut, Geneva, Nairobi, Santiago and Vienna, in addition to offices all over the world.

 One study finds the following factors play a role in the selection of staff for the secretariat: a desire to achieve a minimum number of officials from each state; population size; and lo assessment of dues.
 The most overrepresented states in the secretariat are small, rich democracies.
 The Nordic states stand out, in particular, when it comes to overrepresentation.